yxj0312/docs/Interview/JavaScript/Interview Question.md

 this keyword is available in any function and points to the object that contains this function.

+The JavaScript this keyword refers to the object it belongs to.
+This has different values depending on where it is used.
+In a method, this refers to the owner object and in a function, this refers to the global object.

 ```JavaScript
 const myObject = {
   a: 'b',